Do I need a visa even if I’m only transiting the U.S? I’m only spending a couple of hours at the airport?

 Must I show my airline ticket when applying for a visa?

-It is not required to present airline tickets when applying for a visa and we recommend that applicants do not purchase non-refundable tickets until they have received their passport with the visa.
-You may need to present your tickets or itinerary when in transit in the United States.
+It is not required to present airline tickets when applying for a visa, and we recommend that applicants do not purchase non-refundable tickets until they have received their passport with the visa.

 I am not a Brazilian Citizen.
-Can I apply for a visa in Brazil?
+Can I apply for a U.S. visa in Brazil?

 I want to book my travel as far in advance as possible.
 How long will it take to get my visa back?

-The amount of time required to issue visas and return passports to applicants was addressed in the previous question.
-However, applicants are strongly advised not to book their travel until after they receive their passport and new visa.
+Applicants are strongly advised not to book their travel until after they receive their passport and visa.
 There is no way for us to guarantee or for you to be certain in advance that you will be issued a visa.
-In addition, applicants sometimes arrive for the interview lacking an essential document, or with an injury that prevents us from being able to collect acceptable finger prints, or some similar issue.
-In these cases, while the visa may still eventually be issued, there will be delays beyond the normal processing time.

 When I received my visa, I discovered that it had an error.
 What should I do?